Leclerc Fastest In Second Australian GP Practice, Hamilton Fifth - UrduPoint

 Leclerc Fastest In Second Australian GP Practice, Hamilton Fifth

-Hamilton's Ferrari team-mate Leclerc blasted to a best lap round the Albert Park circuit of one minute 16.439 seconds on soft tyres, 0.124 clear of McLaren's Piastri.
+Leclerc outshone new team-mate Hamilton with a best lap round Melbourne's Albert Park circuit of one minute 16.439 seconds on soft tyres, 0.124 clear of McLaren's Piastri.

-Leclerc set the pace with 25 minutes to go and no-one could catch him, with Piastri's teammate Lando Norris third ahead of surprise-package Yuki Tsunoda in an RB.
+Monaco's Leclerc set the pace with 25 minutes to go and no-one could catch him, with the other McLaren of Lando Norris third ahead of surprise-package Yuki Tsunoda in an RB.

 Seven-time world champion Hamilton was fifth as he gradually adjusts to life in a new car after his shock move to Ferrari from Mercedes after 12 years.